 Pros and Cons

-- High Ingestion Throughput: With up to 8 million rows per second, it is well-suited for real-time applications.
+- High Ingestion Throughput: QuestDB processes up to 8 million rows per second, making it ideal for applications requiring real-time data ingestion, such as financial trading or IoT monitoring.

 Alternatives and How It Compares